-As the world has changed, so, too, have home buyers.
+As the world has changed, so has home buyers.
 The home buyers of today typically want homes that align with life in the 21st century.
 That means extra outlets for all of our devices and homes pre-wired for high speed internet access.

 Housing starts, which refers to the number of new residential construction sites, reflect buyers' demand for newly built homes.
 According to the U.S. Census Bureau, there were slightly more than 1.2 million housing starts in September 2018, which marked a sizable increase from a year prior, when 1.158 million new residential constructions broke ground.